Partnership Research Programme (PRP)

 If your company is interested in PRP, you should first identify an R&D Centre1 or a designated local public research institute2 as the lead applicant of the project and agree on the project details, the expected deliverables, and if necessary, the licensing/royalty arrangement, etc. After that, the partnering institute may submit a PRP application, which would require registrations of your organisation and relevant personnel with the Innovation and Technology Commission Funding Administrative System.

-The majority of the R&D work of the project should be conducted within Hong Kong.
-However, given the close ties between Hong Kong and the Mainland, up to 50% of the R&D work of a project can be conducted (and relevant expenditure incurred) in the Mainland.
+The majority of the R&D work of a project should be conducted within Hong Kong.
+However, given the close ties between Hong Kong and the Mainland, up to 50% of the R&D work of the project can be conducted (and relevant expenditure incurred) in the Mainland.
 Where certain R&D tasks need to be conducted outside Hong Kong (other than the Mainland), the applicant should provide justifications and seek prior approval from ITC.

 All IP rights arising from the project will be solely owned by the participating company as the industry co-applicant if it contributes at least 50% of the total project cost.
 For projects where the industry co-applicant"s contribution is less than 50% of the total project cost, the IP rights generated will be vested with the lead applicant.